pfort1/hyeona-website/_projects/miscellaneous.md

         img: /img/uploads/bougie_2.jpg
   - header:
       header_centered: false
-      text_one: >-
-        Adnams, a sustainable beer brewery, uses cans that are made with recycled materials.
-These cans are easily transformable into different objects.
-The Party Pack allows cans to be made into party essentials, like a speaker, phone holder and even game pieces.

-        AD STARS 2019 Gold Winner
-      text_two: ""
-    col_count: 1
-    bg_color_check: true
-    misc_layout: true
-    section_title: Adnams Party Pack
-    media_gallery:
-      - type: video
-        background: false
-        vid: "327618675"
-  - header:
-      header_centered: false
       text_one: A series of self-shot images for White Castle, which was a self DIY shoot at home during the lockdown.
 Nail art by me 💅💅
     col_count: 2